@ini_set( 'upload_max_size' , '300M' ); @ini_set( 'post_max_size', '300M'); @ini_set( 'max_execution_time', '300' );

 I have always wondered why it was so difficult for successive governments to implement the public policy of school feeding.
 Provide one decent hot meal for children in schools.

 Often, I hear people say the bane of Ghana is ineffective leadership, and I agree.
-For a very long time after the first republic, the country has had a long stint of visionless leadership.
+For a very long time after the first republic, the country has experienced a prolonged period of visionless leadership.
 Some may argue that the periods leading to and the early parts of the fourth republic had some purpose, but on a broad scale, we have dealt ourselves a bad hand for a long time.

 They say children are the future, but most of our children have no future.